Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

-The lensing profile $\widehat{\Delta\Sigma}(R)$ is a scattered measurement, arising for several independent contributions \citep{Hoekstra2001lss,Hoekstra2003lensing,Becker2011modeling,2015MNRAS.449.4264G,Wu2019covarianceDeltaSigma}.
+The lensing profile $\widehat{\Delta\Sigma}(R)$ is a scattered measurement, arising from several independent contributions \citep{Hoekstra2001lss,Hoekstra2003lensing,Becker2011modeling,2015MNRAS.449.4264G,Wu2019covarianceDeltaSigma}.
 Its dominant noise term ($\sigma_{\rm WLgal}^{\rm \Delta\Sigma}$) arises from intrinsic galaxy shape dispersion and limited source galaxy samples for the lensing profile estimation, scaling as $\sigma_\epsilon/\sqrt{\bar{n}_{\mathrm{gal}}(z)}$, where $\sigma_\epsilon^2=\sigma_{\epsilon, \mathrm{meas.}}^2+\sigma_{\epsilon, \mathrm{SN}}^2$ being the dispersion of galaxy shapes due to (i) intrinsic galaxy shape noise ($\sigma_{\epsilon, \mathrm{SN}}\approx 0.25$, \citealt{Chang2013density}), (ii) errors in shape measurement algorithms ($\sigma_{\epsilon, \mathrm{meas.}}$), and $\bar{n}_{\mathrm{gal}}(z)$ the surface number density of lensed background galaxies for a cluster at redshift $z$.
-Additional noise—independent of source density—comes from the intrinsic dispersion in halo morphology\footnote{Because most of the time we use a simplified spherical model to constrain the mass of non-spherical clusters.} ($\sigma_{\rm WLint}^{\rm \Delta\Sigma}$) and the impact of correlated/uncorrelated large-scale structure ($\sigma_{\rm WLcLSS}^{\rm \Delta\Sigma}$ and $\sigma_{\rm WLuLSS}^{\rm \Delta\Sigma}$).
+Additional noise—independent of source density—comes from the intrinsic dispersion in halo morphology\footnote{Because most of the time we use a simplified spherical model to constrain the mass of nonspherical clusters.} ($\sigma_{\rm WLint}^{\rm \Delta\Sigma}$) and the impact of correlated and/or uncorrelated large-scale structure ($\sigma_{\rm WLcLSS}^{\rm \Delta\Sigma}$ and $\sigma_{\rm WLuLSS}^{\rm \Delta\Sigma}$).
 On the observational side, further systematics arise from shape measurement errors \citep{Hernandez2020shape}, photometric-redshift uncertainties \citep{Wright2020photoz}, cluster-member contamination \citep{Varga2019contamination}, and miscentering \citep{Zhang2019redmappermiscentering,Sommer2022miscentering}.
-As a summary, the total variance $\sigma_{\rm WL}^{\rm \Delta\Sigma}$ of the measured excess surface density profile $\Delta\Sigma(R)$ is given by the quadratic sum of these terms.
-The lensing profile variance depends on the underlying halo mass, its redshift, but also its local environment, and finally the lensing survey characteristics.
+In summary, the total variance $\sigma_{\rm WL}^{\rm \Delta\Sigma}$ of the measured excess surface density profile $\Delta\Sigma(R)$ is given by the quadratic sum of these terms.
+The lensing profile variance depends on the underlying halo mass, its redshift, the cluster's local environment, and finally, the lensing survey characteristics.
 In this work, we rely on the lensing mass; its variance -- as for the lensing profile -- can be decomposed as